JuliaMakers/JuliaMakerProjects/Projects/SyringePumpJl/README.md

 ## What could be improved?
 ### Software
- - The code is pretty sloppy and somewhat undocumented.
+ - The code is pretty sloppy and somewhat under documented.
- - Uncertainty could actually change the results.
+ - The propagated uncertainty values could actually change the results.
  - The calibration could be saved/loaded for ease of use.
+ - A clean REPL interface/workflow could also be made.

 ### Physical/Hardware
  - Mass would be a better way to calibrate the pump.
 But I don't own a scale.
  - Finer pitch leed screw would give better resolution.
-Anti-backlash nut would also help with hystersis.
+Anti-backlash nut would also help with hysteresis.
  - The tolerance of the linear guide rails and the plunger carriage could be tighter.
  - A smaller shaft coupler could have been used to give a longer dynamic range.
  - The guide rails could have been cut with a hacksaw to size for aesthetics!
  - The V-block for holding the plunger and the syringe body could be cut deeper, or offer greater support for the syringe.
 Instead of using a rubber band to hold the plunger to the carriage, a clip, or fastener could be used.
+ - A nice enclosure for the Arduino could add some safety features for compliance in a wet-lab, but this is just for fun.

 ## Could your project benefit from a new Julia package?
 Sure.
-I could foresee packages for spinning up simple UI's, plots/structures for dynamic instructions(imagine an arbitrary function driving the motor).
+I could foresee packages for spinning up simple UI's, plots/structures for dynamic instructions (imagine an arbitrary function driving the motor).
 The project lead to a couple git hub issues (found a bug and a missing feature).
-I'm glad I worked on this it was a lot of fun, and now I have a cool new syringe pump!
+I'm glad I worked on this it was a lot of fun, and now I have a cool new syringe pump that I can change in anyway I want too!